remy/remysharp.com/public/blog/five.md

 Losing Tia to stillbirth is hard in a way that people around us don't see her and quite often don't really know what stillbirth means.
 They don't know that she existed, and those that do aren't sure whether or not to mention her name.

 I feel like I have to explain that she died some point during labour, like I need to validate her existence in some way.
-That's no other people, that's *me*.
+That's not other people, that's *me*.
 Some people don't understand why I'm explaining.
 Most people don't understand what they're supposed to say.
 I don't know what *I should say* at times.
 "I'm sorry for you loss" says a lot.
 Mostly it says "I'm lost for words, but I know you're in pain and I see you.".

 Words seem simple when there's no tragedy behind it.
 The weeks and  after Tia was born, my wife and I would constantly exchange "are you okay?".
 It wasn't a question.
 It was a way of saying *Hey*.
 We were not okay.
 Our baby was dead.
 It would be a long time before we would be *okay*.